Alan Wilson and the Structure & Motion Laboratory

 CARDyAL.: Co-Operative Aerodynamics and Radio-based DYnamic Animal Localisation

 CHEETAH – bio inspired robots

-Alan has published papers demonstrating and validating innovative techniques for measurement of function during high speed locomotion and papers using these techniques to demonstrate basic biological mechanisms (three in Nature and 62 in other journals since 2001).
+I have published papers demonstrating and validating innovative techniques for measurement of function during high speed locomotion and papers using these techniques to demonstrate basic biological mechanisms (five in Nature and more than 80 in other journals since 2001).

 A significant part of my role as leader of the Structure & Motion Lab is to inspire, motivate and enable young scientists to pursue their own goals.
 The culture of the lab is to develop researchers who can go on to lead their own independent research groups, taking with them a sound training in scientific method and practice.
 This is achieved by developing the abilities of individuals within an environment of leading-edge capacity in areas as broad as signal processing to muscle physiology to theoretical mechanics.
 Interdisciplinary working is strongly encouraged and all members of the group and visitors are encouraged to integrate and participate as actively as possible.